 The University of Louisville is a state-supported research university with a student population in excess of 22,000 and is located in Kentucky’s largest metropolitan area.
 UofL focuses on teaching, research, and service to its community and the Commonwealth of Kentucky and the advancement of educational opportunity for all.
 Their academic programs attract students from every state and from all over the world.

 University of Louisville requested proposals to establish a multi-year technology partnership to completely redesign and re-implement the University’s backup, recovery, and disaster recovery (DR) systems.
-They needed to transform their existing tape-based backup, recovery and DR workows into an as a service model.
+They needed to transform their existing tape-based backup, recovery and DR workows into an as-a-service model.

-The university’s IT sta expended a great deal of energy manually testing their DR environment.
+The university’s IT staff expended a great deal of energy manually testing their DR environment.
 Their current DR provider was located in the Northeast at a facility that was only available as a colocation site.
 Certain on-demand resources were available, and could be requested for annual testing.
 The university was seeking a true DR partnership, not just rack space at another facility.
 An in-house responsibility for disaster recovery was becoming an inefficient process that was costing them too much time and money.
 An as-a-service model provides freedom to focus on production while still feeling safe and prepared.

 Relocate their systems from their previous disaster recovery provider to Recovery Point in Maryland.
 Recovery Point began business under First Federal Corporation in 1982 and has provided secure services to the Federal government since 1984.
 Became an independent privately held corporation in 1998, with 6 geographically dispersed facilities and 175,000 square feet of recovery and data storage resources.